Lincoln National Corporation (LNC) has great growth outlook for 2020

 Lincoln National Corporation (NYSE:LNC) trade information

-Despite being -3.46% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 28 when the LNC stock price touched $32.68- or saw a rise of 5.32%.
-Year-to-date, Lincoln National Corporation shares have moved -47.57%, while the 5-day performance has seen it change -1.18%.
-Over the past 30 days, the shares of Lincoln National Corporation (NYSE:LNC) have changed -17.25%.
-Short interest in the company has seen 9.94 Million shares shorted with days to cover at 5.23.
+Sporting 2.35% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Oct 02 when the LNC stock price touched $32.85- or saw a rise of 0.65%.
+Year-to-date, Lincoln National Corporation shares have moved -44.69%, while the 5-day performance has seen it change 6.6%.
+Over the past 30 days, the shares of Lincoln National Corporation (NYSE:LNC) have changed -9.13%.
+Short interest in the company has seen 9.94 Million shares shorted with days to cover at 5.15.

 Lincoln National Corporation (LNC) estimates and forecasts